 "Watching #candle" Limestone, 7 x 13.3 x 0.9 cm, 2019, Adoka Niitsu

-The artwork Watching #candle is a smartphone-shaped limestone sculpture made by using a photograph of a candle flame.
+The artwork Watching #candle is a smartphone-shaped limestone sculpture with a photograph of a candle flame.

 Candles not only bring light to darkness, but can also be used for birthday celebrations, for meditation and for prayer.
 Variations and flickers of brightness of the flame may show us a symbol of life and a hope for eternity.
 A melting candle sometimes looks like tears falling.

-Watching the flame of the candle invites us to the/a time for inner healing.
+Watching the flame of the candle invites us to a time for inner healing.